 When a person dies, the family is left with the task of locating life insurance policies and bank accounts.
 It can be a white knuckle experience as those left behind search for money to help them get back on their feet, especially if the deceased was the primary breadwinner and left behind young children.
 A question we get often is “How do we know what accounts or life insurance policies they had?”

 While there is no sure way to know for sure without some digging, (there is no registry for these accounts), there are a few ways you can begin your search.

-First, let’s talk about one way to find accounts that will take a great deal of leg work, but can be a fruitful endeavor.
-Let’s run an example: Mom died and left behind a last will and testament in Louisiana, naming Daughter as the executor of her estate.
+First, let’s talk about one way to find accounts that will take a great deal of leg work, but usually works.
+Here’s an example: Mom died and left behind a last will and testament in Louisiana, naming Daughter as the executor of her estate.
 The other children are asking about other accounts that Mom may have owned and each gives stories about going to the such and such bank with her to make deposits.
 Daughter comes to our law firm and we set her up with paperwork to get her confirmed as the executor of Mom’s estate through the court system.
 The court then issues certified copies of what is called “Letters of Independent Executorship.”
 This gives Daughter the power to go to financial institutions where she believes Mom had accounts and do a search.
 The institutions she visits will then be able to disclose to Daughter account information upon presentation of the Letters of Independent Executorship.

 If you live in a small town with few banks, your search may not take long.
 However, larger cities could have you searching for days.